trisulnsm/dinodoc/trisuldocs/docs/ag/license/install.md

-# Installing a License file
+# Installing a License File

 This section describes how you can install a new License File.

-## The License.xyz.txt file
+## The License.xyz.txt File

 A new license file issued by us is typically named `License.{emailid/username}.txt` it looks something like this